 Rather's motion was denied without comment Tuesday by the Court of Appeals.

 CBS spokeswoman Shannon Jacobs said the network was pleased with the outcome.
-Calls to Rather, who now produces an hourlong news program for cable channel HDNet, and to his lawyer Martin Gold were not immediately returned.

 Rather sued CBS and its top executives in 2007, claiming he had been wrongfully removed from his "CBS Evening News" anchor post over a report that examined President George W. Bush's military service.

 His lawsuit claimed fraud and breach of fiduciary duty, as well as breach of contract.